Title 301 | Chapter 002 | Regulation 176REG

 Relinquish to the department, destroy, or leave afield all inedible parts;(e)

-Shall submit the head of harvested deer or elk to the department as determined by a department representative for Chronic Wasting Disease testing if the animal was taken inside of a Chronic Wasting Disease Surveillance Zone; and(g)
+Submit the head of harvested deer or elk to the department as determined by a department representative for Chronic Wasting Disease testing if the animal was taken inside of a Chronic Wasting Disease Surveillance Zone; and(g)

 Not take wildlife causing damage at night unless specified by a department representative and approved by the commissioner in writing on the Wildlife Damage Designee Form.(5)

-A person who receives a destruction tag for species other than bear, bobcat, deer, elk, river otter or turkey shall:(a)
+A person who receives a destruction tag for species other than bear, bobcat, deer, elk, river otter, or turkey shall:(a)

 Complete a Wildlife Destruction Tag Reporting Form issued by the department; and(b)